-(1) Value vested during the year is calculated by subtracting the exercise price of the option (being the market price of the Corporation's shares on the award date) from the market price of the Corporation's shares on the date the option vested (being the closing price of the Corporation's shares on the TSX on the last trading day prior to the vesting date).
+- (1) Value vested during the year is calculated by subtracting the exercise price of the option (being the market price of the Corporation's shares on the award date) from the market price of the Corporation's shares on the date the option vested (being the closing price of the Corporation's shares on the TSX on the last trading day prior to the vesting date). - (2) Does not include Restricted GRC Shares granted to Mr. Adnani by GRC.
+See "Gold Royalty Corp.".